 Even if you decide to do some reps, the internal accelerometer monitors the number of squats and the like.
 Battery life measures around 5hours but can be increased to 13.5hours through the on-the-go charging case available.

-- The in-built accelerometer and motion sensor help you keep track of your fitness
+- Built-in accelerometer and motion sensor helps you keep track of your fitness

-- The gels hold the earbuds in place and are comfortable even for long use.
+- The gels hold the earbuds in place and are quite comfortable

-- Improved technologies such as Bluetooth v5.0 and the in-built Alexa make wireless use easy.
+- Improved technologies such as Bluetooth v5.0 and the built-in Alexa make wireless use easy

 For the diehard over-ear headphone fans, here’s your top pick.
 When it comes to comfort, these headphones rank among the top in this list.
 I’ve owned the same pair of wired Sennheisers for almost 10 years and they are still better than any others I’ve tried, if this tells you anything about their quality.